 - Regulates cortisol.
 It calms your nervous system and prevents excessive cortisol.
 Your stress hormonal system—also called your hypothalamic-pituitary-adrenal (HPA) axis—is your central hormonal system.
 When it functions well, then your other hormones (thyroid and reproductive hormones) will function well too.

-- Reduces blood sugar.
-It’s so effective at sensitizing the insulin receptor that I refer to magnesium as “natural metformin”.
-Better insulin control means fewer sugar cravings.
-Healthy insulin sensitivity is important for weight loss, PCOS, and also prevents osteoporosis.
+- Reduces blood sugar and normalizes insulin.
+It’s so effective at improving insulin sensitivity that I refer to magnesium as “natural metformin”.
+Healthy insulin sensitivity means fewer sugar cravings and is effective treatment for weight loss and PCOS.

 - Supports thyroid.
 It is essential for the production of thyroid hormone.
 It is also anti-inflammatory, which helps to quiet the autoimmune inflammation that underlies most thyroid disease.
 Other ways to address thyroid autoimmunity include gluten-elimination and a selenium supplement.